This post was last updated on September 3, 2018.

 Vineyards of Montmartre

 Vineyards were once plentiful in Montmartre, but now there is only one.
 Clos Montmartre is a lovely sight on the hillside on Rue Cortot.
 The grapes are auctioned off for charity during Fêtes des Vendanges, the annual harvest festival.

 With still so much more to experience in Montmartre left for future visits, we said “au revoir” to our gracious hosts.
-We made our way to the Place des Abbesses, walking through its vibrant Christmas Market to the beautiful Abbesses Métro station, ending our afternoon in Montmartre.
-That’s a wrap!
+We made our way to the Place des Abbesses, walking through its vibrant Christmas Market to the beautiful Abbesses Metro station, ending our lovely visit and walking tour of Montmartre.